 Dean for International Stakeholder Engagement

-Adelyn Wilson Members Vice-Principal (Global Student Recruitment) Alan Speight Vice-Principal (Education) Ruth Taylor Nominee of Director of Finance Scott Sinclair Nominee of Director of Research and Innovation Paul Connolly Nominee of Director of External Relations TBC In attendance Dean of International Partnerships and Progression Harminder Battu Transnational Manager Stephen Hill Strategic Relationship and Sponsor Manager Dominic Milne With the Chair’s agreement, other staff, students or stakeholders as required.
-Clerk: International Strategy Officer Vimal Subramanian
+Adelyn Wilson Members Vice-Principal (Global Student Recruitment) Alan Speight Vice-Principal (Education) Ruth Taylor Nominee of Director of Finance Scott Sinclair Nominee of Director of Research and Innovation Elizabeth Rattray Director of External Relations (or Nominee) Jennifer Fernandes In attendance Dean of International Partnerships and Progression Harminder Battu Transnational Manager Stephen Hill Strategic Relationship and Sponsor Manager TBC With the Chair’s agreement, other staff, students or stakeholders as required.
+Information Governance Team Fiona Stuart Clerk: Lead International Governance Officer Vimal Subramanian

 Quorum: 50% of formal membership (including Chair)